As Is With a Waiver of Redhibition

-- For details on what has to be disclosed when selling your New Orleans property, you can download the LA Property Disclosure form here
+- For details on what has to be disclosed when selling your New Orleans property and who is exempt from making a disclosure, you can download the LA Property Disclosure form here

 As a listing agent, I always recommend that my sellers transfer their Louisiana property to the new owners with an As-Is Clause and Waiver of Redhibition.
 (For people living in other parts of the country, Redhibition is basically the Louisiana civil version of a lemon law, allowing purchasers to sue for unseen defects.)
 The waiver of redhibition is intended to minimize the number of lawsuits brought by purchasers against the sellers of real property in Louisiana.

 IMPORTANT NOTE: This does NOT mean that the purchasers cannot do inspections or that they cannot walk away from the purchase if there are inspection issues that cannot be resolved by negotiating repairs or a price adjustment.

 It does mean that after inspections have been completed to the purchaser’s satisfaction the following language will become a critical part of the act of sale documents (the highlights are mine).

 Do you still have questions about As Is and Waivers of Redhibition?
 Please call us at 504-327-5303.
 We’d be happy to refer you to a local real estate attorney who is well versed on this topic.